aurelia/aurelia/docs/user-docs/getting-started/components/watching-data.md

 # Basics

-The `@watch` decorator can be used in 2 fashions: using a computed function, or an expression.
+The `@watch` decorator can be used in two fashions: using a computed function, or an expression.

 An example of computed function usage with `@watch` is: